DigitalPublishingToolkit/Money-Lab-Reader/docs/1_3-Heidenreichs.md

 of it.
 This would be a relational value.
 At the same time a message is sent to whomever is willing and able to provide more of the same good.
-The basic communication around a transaction would consist in the activation of this network-based relation.

-A communication environment of this type is far from trivial.
+The basic communication around a transaction would consist in the activation of this network-based relation.A communication environment of this type is far from trivial.
 As it easily extends over a more than two connected positions, it tends to produce huge flows of data even for small transactions.
 How do we compare recursive factors like the degree of need or an expected